-Best 4x4 2023
+Best 4x4 2024

 Best 4x4 you’ve never heard of

-Things have changed dramatically, though, and the latest-generation SsangYong Rexton is not only great off-road, but much easier on the eyes.
-Underneath the exterior is a ladder chassis which is a hallmark of a tough traditional off-roader, as it is ideally suited for driving over twisting terrain.
+It has a history of making capable cars, although they are not renowned for being the best lookers.
+However, the latest SsangYong Rexton is not only great off-road, but much easier on the eye.
+Underneath is a ladder chassis which is a hallmark of a tough off-roader, as it is ideally suited for driving over challenging terrain.

 Best 4x4 for reliability